Pack n play weight limits and other considerations. What to know about height and weight limit before you buy a pack and play.

 - Only use a Pack n Play for one child at a time, even when using it as a play yard.
 If you have twins or multiples, you need multiple pack and plays.

 - Always retain the manufacturer’s instructions for your pack and play and keep them in the carry bag.
 This may be useful if a grandparent is using the pack and play for the first time and may not be as familiar with its assembly as you are.
+Follow manufacturer’s instructions when it comes to cleaning, too, otherwise you may damage it.

 - Inspect the frame and sides each time for damage, and make sure everything is still in good working order with no signs of damage.

 - Don’t try to make the pack and play more plush and comfortable, as you may make it unsafe.
 As with crib mattresses, pack and play mattresses must be firm and fit properly.
+That also applies to the sheets – don’t try to use crib sheets, as they’ll be too large.

 Baby’s Age and Developmental Stage